Simple-Distributed-Notification-System/Simple-Distributed-Notification-System/README.md

-# Real-time Notification & Chat App with FastAPI + WebSocket
+# Real-time Notification System with WebSocket

-This project is a real-time WebSocket-based system built with FastAPI (backend) and HTML/CSS/JavaScript (frontend).
-It enables real-time communication between a server and multiple clients, supporting live notifications and connected user tracking.
+This project is a real-time WebSocket-based system built with Websocket + FastAPI (Backend) and HTML/CSS/JavaScript (frontend).
+It enables real-time communication between a server and multiple clients, supporting live notifications.

 ---